The Greatest Showman: The Greatest Showman

+On March 5, 2025, it was confirmed that the show would premiere in the Bristol Hippodrome in Spring 2026.
+In August 2026, Disney Theatrical Group announced that musical is scheduled to open in the spring of 2027 at Theatre Royal Drury Lane.

+Come Alive!
+The Greatest Showman Circus Spectacular

+Come Alive!
+The Greatest Showman Circus Spectacular is a theatre performance based on the film, integrating circus and musical theatre elements and described as a "circus spectacular".
+A run in London's West End began in 2024, and an Australian tour in 2026.

 Possible sequel

 In September 2019, a sequel for the film was already in development, with Jackman confirmed to reprise his role.

 However, the sequel's future is now uncertain after Disney chose to end a distribution deal for Chernin Entertainment's films by 20th Century Fox in early 2020.

 In September 2022, Jackman stated that he was still interested in a sequel being produced if both companies could come to an agreement.